Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Yes, sir.

-Um take a look at the UK.
+Take a look at the UK.

 This is a story the American media is not covering.

-In the UK, they are the they've uh quieted down for the moment, but last week and two weeks ago, there were veritable riots over the rising price of gasoline.
+But last week and two weeks ago, there were veritable riots over the rising price of gasoline.

-Steep immediate quick rises in energy costs, put the brakes on almost every other aspect of a person's economic activity, spending power and all of that.
+Steep, immediate, quick rises in energy costs put the brakes on almost every other aspect of a person's economic activity, spending power and all of that.

-Energy is something that you have to you have to get to work.
+Energy is something that you have to.

-Uh you have to heat your home.
+You have to heat your home.

 You have to be able to cook food.